taboca/node-version-control-tree/README.md

 The main objectives of the implementation:

-* To process a working-tree directory to come up with objects to be stored in a objects storage (filesystem).
-The objects storage will store all files or trees under a key that is calculated based in its contents.
-So, for files, the sha1 key is calculated based in file contents.
-For tree objects (sub-directories) and sha1 is calculated from the string of all the filenames plus all the sha1 of all its imediate sub-directories and/or files.
-This means that you can only calculate the sha1 for a subdirectory after you have calculated the sha1 for all its children.
+* To process a working-tree directory in order to come up with objects to be stored in a objects storage (filesystem).
+Such objects storage function will store all files, and trees, each with an unique key that is calculated based in its contents.
+For files, the sha1 key is calculated based in file contents (not file name).
+For tree objects, sub-directories, the sha1 is calculated from the string that sums the filenames plus all the sha1 for all its imediate sub-directories and/or files.
+This means that you can only calculate the sha1 for a subdirectory after you have calculated the sha1 of its children.

 * To process commits - which is an object associated with the main tree (working-tree) state, i.e. it links to the sha1 object of the main tree.
 The commit sha1 is calculated based in the string contents: date, sha1 of a tree.